TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

   filenames (non-MM, see "Inside TYPO3" document on MM relations for files).

-It's recommended to use a dedicated folder for files administered by the fe\_adminLib.
+It is recommended to use a dedicated folder for files administered by the fe\_adminLib.
 The TYPO3 testsite does that by using the uploads/photomarathon/ folder for images.
 This makes it much easier to clean up the mess if files and their relations to the records are